Hurricane Hazel: Canada

 After weeks of unusually high rainfall saturated the Greater Toronto Area, Hazel dropped additional rainfall, peaking at 214 mm in Snelgrove, Ontario.
 In three hours, the city received 90 mm of precipitation.
 Most of these rains ran off into rivers and creeks of Toronto, which raised water levels by as much as 6–8 m.
 Not built to withstand heavy flooding, Toronto's infrastructure took a heavy hit: over 50 bridges, many parts of important highways, as well as numerous roads and railways were destroyed when the high water washed them out or carried debris and smashed them.

-Floodwaters slowly rose in Holland Marsh – a bowl-shaped valley near Bradford – allowing people to escape to the town.
+Floodwaters slowly rose in the Holland Marsh – a bowl-shaped valley near Bradford – allowing people to escape to the town.
 Highway 400, which passes through the marsh, was under as much as 3 m of water in some places when as much 6 m of water backed up.
 Much of the crops in the area were either swept away or ruined.
 After the water pumps failed due to debris, better equipment allowed the Holland Marsh to be drained by November 13.
 The Humber River in the west end of Toronto caused the most destruction as a result of an intense flash flood after most minor rivers and creeks drained into it.
 A team of five volunteer firefighters were killed when their fire truck was swept away as they were responding to help a stranded motorist.
 Communities in the Humber floodplain were devastated.
 In Woodbridge, the river swelled from its usual width of 20 m at its narrowest point to 107 m, and left hundreds homeless and nine dead.
 The Humber swept away 366 m of Raymore Drive and 14 nearby homes, killing 35 people out of the 81 Canadian fatalities.
 The rise of the river was unprecedented and the residents did not evacuate, which led to the high death toll.
 The Etobicoke Creek also overflowed its banks at the village of Long Branch, killing seven people after many dwellings were swept into Lake Ontario.

 The death toll of 81 people has not since been equaled by a natural disaster in Canada.
 In addition to the casualties, over 4,000 families were left homeless.
-The Department of Public Safety and Emergency Preparedness Canada estimates the total cost of Hurricane Hazel for Canada, taking into account long-term effects such as economic disruption, the cost of lost property, and recovery costs, to be C$1.03 billion.
+The Department of Public Safety and Emergency Preparedness Canada estimates the total cost of Hurricane Hazel for Canada, taking into account long-term effects such as economic disruption, the cost of lost property, and recovery costs, to be C$1.03 billion in 2004 dollars (1.59 billion in 2024 dollars).